 For the Visual Learners…

 Here is a video for visual learners.
-I show the Pilates Roll up as well as some of the modifications and some with props.
+I show the Pilates Roll up as well as some of the Pilates Roll up modifications with props.

 Before You Practice Pilates Roll Up, Don’t Forget…